Skip to content

 Link file uploads in forms via email

 A link can be included in the form that allows access to uploaded files.
 This must be activated in advance.
-Customer Success Management will assist with implementation.
+The Customer Success team will assist with the implementation.

 2.7 Text